yaejinpark/mechaCar_statistical_analysis/README.md

 **Looking at the total summary (second screenshot in this section), all manufacturing data meet the design specification as the PSI variance is about 62.29.
 However, looking at the summary of individual lot data (first screenshot in this section), lot 3 does not meet the specification as it's PSI variance is about 170.28.
 Lot 1 and 2 meet the design specifications as their PSI variances are 0.9796 and 7.4693, respectively.**

 ## T-Tests on Suspension Coils
-Null hypothesis: PSI for each manufacturing lot (and all lots combined) is statistically different from the population mean of 1,500 pounds per square inch.
+Null hypothesis: PSI for each manufacturing lot (and all lots combined) is statistically not different from the population mean of 1,500 pounds per square inch.

 ### Lot 1
 ![Lot 1](https://github.com/yaejinpark/mechaCar_statistical_analysis/blob/main/resources/d3-ttest_lot1.png)